What if you could feel better in one week ?

 • Angela works with individual adults.

-Clients must be located in DC, VA, TX, FL, or SC.
+EMDR clients must be located in DC, VA, TX, FL, or SC.

 Angela works primarily with clients who have challenges with interpersonal dynamics and/or have disturbing memories or thoughts or behavioral patterns that disrupt normal life.
 Most clients have symptoms of anxiety or PTSD.